Genotypes Made of the Same Alleles: Why Two Copies Matter More Than You Think

 Mistake #2: Recessive Traits Are Always Bad

 Just because a trait is recessive doesn't mean it's harmful.
-Practically speaking, blue eyes, straight hair, or attached earlobes are all recessive traits, but they're not defects.
+Day to day, blue eyes, straight hair, or attached earlobes are all recessive traits, but they're not defects.
 Some recessive alleles can even provide advantages — like sickle cell trait offering malaria resistance in certain regions.

 Mistake #3: Homozygosity Equals Inbreeding Only